Pesah : “An Only Kid,’ and ‘Who Knows One’

 Place onto floured work area and finish kneading dough with additional flour as needed.
 Dough should not be sticky as long as you can handle it without it sticking to your hands.

-Take walnut-sized pieces and roll down on table with palms of hands into a rope 5 inches long and only 1/2 inch thick.
+Take walnut-sized pieces and roll down on table with palms of hands into a rope about 5 inches long and only 1/2 inch thick.

 Press down with fingers to create channel;